ksivamuthu/couchbase-mobile-portal/md-docs/_1x/guides/sync-gateway/authorizing-users.md

    '{"disabled":false, "admin_channels":["public"]}'
 ```

+### Admin Access

+When sending a change to Sync Gateway through the Admin REST API, the Sync Function is executed with admin privileges: calls to `requireUser`, `requireAccess` and `requireRole` are no-ops (i.e will always be successful).

 ### Roles

 Roles are named collections of channels.
 A user account can be assigned to zero or more roles.
 A user inherits the channel access of all roles it belongs to.
 This is very much like Unix groups, except that roles do not form a hierarchy.